Returning to C

 On the compilation:

-• Using -O1 creates much more readable assembly that's much more like what I wrote in C++.
+• Using -O1 creates much more readable assembly that's closer like what I wrote in C++.

 • Trying with clang -O3 (or -O2) gets a much more aggressive compilation: partially-unrolled loop with several accumulators to (presumably) avoid data stalls.
 It doesn't make a speed difference on my processor, but maybe on some?